asmodeus812/elearning/java-se-study/java-ocp/12-building-database-applications.md

 -   `Statement`: Sends a SQL statement to the database without any parameters

--   `PreparedStatement`: Represents a precompiled SQL statement that can be customized using IN parameters
+-   `PreparedStatement`: Represents a pre-compiled SQL statement that can be customized using IN parameters

--   `CallableStatement`: Executes stored procedures; can handle IN as well as OUT and INOUT parameters
+-   `CallableStatement`: Executes stored procedures; can handle IN as well as `OUT` and `INOUT` parameters

 -   A `resultset` is a table with column heading and associated values requested by the query.